How to watch Ludwig online: stream the David Mitchell detective comedy from anywhere now

 While John has a good enough eye for detail, gut for feeling, and mind for deduction to pass off as his brother, unlike James he's never been able to crack the mystery of small talk.
 But in order to keep the wool pulled over his new colleagues' eyes, he's going to have to work up the courage to look people in the eye and conceal his true feeble self behind a thin shield of passable pop culture references.

-If that wasn't bad enough, he's going to have to unpick the case of the missing twin while actually doing said twin's job.
+If that wasn't bad enough, he's going to have to unpick the case of his missing twin while actually doing said twin's job.
 Taking in coded notebooks, conspiracy blogs, espionage, mistaken identity and murder plots, here's how to watch Ludwig online from anywhere in the world and for free in the UK.

 How to watch Ludwig in the UK for free